 - Women who have mental health difficulties which grossly impact on their ability to maintain their accommodation

-A brand new fully furnished kitchen area has been created for the women to be able to make their own food, drinks and snacks.
-The ceilings have been raised in places to give a more spacious feel and a beautiful wooden reception desk has been built so that now as women walk through the door they are directly greeted with a warm and smiling reception.
+This funding allowed us to fully furnished kitchen area was created for the women to be able to make their own food, drinks and snacks.
+The ceilings have been raised in places to give a more spacious feel and a beautiful wooden reception desk has been built so that now, as women walk through the door, they are directly greeted with a warm and smiling reception.